Skip to content

 Conservation of the Mathematical Bridge at Wightwick Manor and Gardens

-The National Trust is excited to announce the start of vital conservation work on the iconic Mathematical Bridge at Wightwick Manor & Gardens.
-This historic bridge, admired by visitors for over a century, is set to undergo careful restoration, ensuring its structural integrity and historical authenticity are preserved for future generations.
+The National Trust is excited to announce the reopening of the Mathematical Bridge at Wightwick Manor & Gardens after extensive conservation work.
+This historic bridge, admired by visitors for over a century, is has undergone careful restoration, ensuring its structural integrity and historical authenticity are preserved for future generations.

 A bridge rich in history and design